 - caretaker such as a home health aide or nurse

-- financial professional such as an attorney or accountant (this is not common)
+- financial professional such as an attorney, accountant or financial advisor

 If you suspect that your inheritance has been stolen, immediately conduct your own due diligence and consult with an inheritance recovery attorney.
 Some places to start the investigation are: